philleconnect/ClientSetup-Windows/README.md

 To use this programs you need a working PhilleConnect Server.

 # Configuration
 The Installer comes with a file called 'pcconfig.jkm'.
 This is a text file used to configure the client machine.
 It's recommended to edit this file before you install PhilleConnect, otherwise you have to edit the file on every single machine.
+There's also a tool to auto-generate this file on the admin-console of your server.
 You can configure these values:

 | name                 | values    | description |